ReinoScreech/roblox-wall-archive/README.md

 # Roblox Group Wall Archive
-Welcome to the Roblox Group Wall Archive.
-This repository mainly contains the sources used for this service.
+Welcome to the Roblox Group Wall Archive!
+This repository mainly contains the sources used for this service as well as archives we have acquired.
 Since group walls on Roblox are being phased out soon, this service has started up to attempt to preserve these walls for archival and memorable purposes.

 ## Programs
 RGWA allows use of manual archiving or automated archiving.
-This repository alone contains a Python script that does automation process with ease by default, but other scripts can be used if necessary.
+This repository contains a Python script (`automate.py`) that does automation process with ease by default, but other scripts can be used if necessary.

 ## Installation
 ### Releases